We Treat Each Other with Respect

 Findings of the assessment in these areas will be instrumental in further strengthening our human rights due diligence and remediation activities.
 As an example of follow-up activities, a dedicated Human Rights Task-Force – led by Corporate Sustainability and Regulatory Affairs and comprised of key functions such as Group Human Resources, Group Procurement Services and Group Legal, has been established.
 Under its supervision a number of initiatives in high-risk areas have been launched in order to verify – and eventually strengthen – how control measures are implemented at site level, with a particular focus on the main potential impacts such as contract labor and daily workers.

 In addition, under the steering of Group Procurement Services, remediation plans have been initiated or strengthened for specific high-risk supply chains, such as for mica (India) and palm oil (main producing countries).

 In the context of our human rights due diligence, we also closely monitor reports received through our Integrity Line, which is operated by an independent third party, available worldwide, in 32 languages and can be accessed by any internal or external stakeholder to bring to our attention any issues or concerns they may have, including in relation to human rights.
 We take these reports very seriously and make sure they are being followed up on and resolved, including appropriate remediation action where necessary.
-Information on the number of reports received through the Integrity Line, including those relating to human rights, is available in our annual Sustainability Report.
+Information on the number of reports received through the Integrity Line, including those relating to human rights, is available in our annual Integrated Report.

 Business respect for human rights is an evolving area and we are constantly reviewing, refining and developing our approach.
 In the coming years Clariant will reassess on a regular basis the scope of our impacts and the effectiveness of our responses.